-Accounts receivable for club and restaurant operations are primarily comprised of credit card charges, which are generally converted to cash in two to five days after a purchase is made.
-The media division's accounts receivable are primarily comprised of receivables for advertising sales and Expo registration.
-Accounts receivable also include employee advances, construction advances, and other miscellaneous receivables.
+Receivables for club and restaurant operations are primarily comprised of credit card charges, which are generally converted to cash in two to five days after a purchase is made.
+The media division's receivables are primarily comprised of receivables for advertising sales and Expo registration.
+Receivables also include employee advances, construction advances, and other miscellaneous receivables.
 Long-term notes receivable, which have original maturity of more than one year, include consideration from the sale of certain investment interest entities and real estate.
-The Company recognizes interest income on notes receivable based on the terms of the agreement and based upon managements's evaluation that the notes receivable and interest income will be collected.
-The Company recognizes allowances for doubtful accounts or notes when, based on management, circumstances indicate that accounts or notes receivable was \$62,000 and \$30,000 as of September 30, 2023 and 2022, respectively (see Note 4).
-Allowance for doubtful accounts balance related to notes receivable was \$0 and \$0 as of September 30, 2023 and 2022, respectively.
+The Company recognizes interest income on notes receivable based on the terms of the agreement and based upon management's evaluation that the notes receivable and interest income will be collected.
+The Company recognizes allowances for doubtful accounts or notes when, based on management judgment, circumstances indicate that operating or notes receivable will not be collected.
+Allowance for doubtful accounts balance related to operating receivables was \$42,000 and \$62,000 as of September 30, 2024 and 2023, respectively (see Note 5).
+Allowance for doubtful accounts balance related to notes receivable was \$0 and \$0 as of September 30, 2024 and 2023, respectively.